JinGang1998/learn_python/README.md

 # python
-some test include pat test and MI OJ-test.
-And some other package use.
+There are some PTA-Class b test questions's solution.And some other test solutions used python.
+And there are some package such as matplotlib,numpy,pandas,threading and multiprocessing basic operations tutorials.